USS Cole bombing: Investigation

 FBI and NCIS agents sent to Yemen to investigate the bombing worked in an extremely hostile environment.
 They were met at the airport by Yemeni special forces with "...each soldier pointing an AK-47."
 Speakers in the Yemeni parliament "calling for jihad against America" were broadcast on local television each night.
 After some delay, the Yemenis produced a CCTV video from a harborside security camera, but the crucial moment of the explosion was deleted.
-"There were so many perceived threats that the agents often slept in their clothes and with their weapons at their sides."
 At one point, the hotel where the agents stayed "was surrounded with men in traditional dress, some in Jeeps, all carrying guns."
 Finally the agents abandoned their hotel to stay at a US Navy vessel in the Bay of Aden, but they still did not feel safe.
 After being granted "permission from the Yemeni government to fly back to shore," an agent said their helicopter took evasive action during the flight due to fears of shoulder-launched surface-to-air missiles.

 Responsibility

 On 14 March 2007, a federal judge in the United States, Robert G. Doumar, ruled that the Sudanese government was liable for the bombing.

-The ruling was issued in response to a lawsuit filed against the Sudanese government by relatives of the victims, who claim that Al-Qaeda could not have carried out the attacks without the support of Sudanese officials.
+The ruling was issued in response to a lawsuit filed against the Sudanese government by relatives of the victims, who claim that al-Qaeda could not have carried out the attacks without the support of Sudanese officials.
 The judge said:

 There is substantial evidence in this case presented by the expert testimony that the government of Sudan induced the particular bombing of the Cole by virtue of prior actions of the government of Sudan.

 On 25 July 2007, Doumar ordered the Sudanese government to pay $8 million to the families of the 17 sailors who died.
 He calculated the amount they should receive by multiplying the salary of the sailors by the number of years they would have continued to work.
 The following day, Sudan's Justice Minister Mohammed al-Mard said Sudan intended to appeal the ruling.